SR-G/vscode-extension-imaginary/README.md

 ## Extension Settings

-This extension has to be configured, either on a global level or on a workspace level (recommended, will allow different Imaginary usage per project).
+This extension has to be configured, either on a global level or on a workspace level (recommended - will allow one different Imaginary usage per project).

 - `baseurl` is the full HTTP url of the running `Imaginary` server (for example, "http://127.0.0.1:9000/" if `Imaginary` is running on localhost).
 - `operation` is the main operation that will be triggered.